Updated at 10:18 AM PHT,

 2. Schema.org

-Alright, next in line is to mark up that content with Schema.org.
-This is like providing Google with super-detailed machine-ready language about your the content in all your web pages.
+Next in line is to mark up that content with Schema.org.
+This is like providing Google with well-detailed machine-ready language about your the content in all your web pages.
 It's a structured data vocabulary that you add to your website's HTML 5.0 to help Google and the other search engines understand the information and data on your pages better.

 Why it matters: When Google understands your content precisely (e.g., this is an organization, this is a recipe, this is a product, this is an event), it can display it in richer, more appealing ways in the search results – like star ratings, prices, or event dates.
 These are called rich snippets, and they can significantly increase your click-through rates.
-Your content should also integrate not only schema for Author, Product, Organization, LocalBusiness, but also the use of Semantic Internal Linking Schema (such as significantLink and relatedLink) to future-proof your site's content.
+Your content should integrate schema for Author, Product, Organization, and LocalBusiness.
+Also use FAQPage schema, the format that best constructs the question-answer pair format for machine-readability.

 3. Entity SEO

-Think of Entity SEO as moving beyond just keywords to focusing on "things" (entities) – people, places, concepts, organizations.
-It's about showing Google that your content is deeply knowledgeable and connected to real-world entities.
+Think of Entity SEO as using keywords as a base but focusing more on Entities – specific People, Places, Concepts, or Organizations.
+It's about showing Google that your content is deeply knowledgeable and connected to real-world entities that are part of Google's Knowledge Graph.

 Why it matters: This is necessary to build topical authority and visibility for complex queries, signaling to Google that the site is a comprehensive resource.
 This structural clarity is key because AI systems prioritize fast, technically organized data.
 Google is becoming increasingly sophisticated at understanding context and relationships between entities.
-These entities are defined through structured data that shows AI systems what people, places, concepts, and organizations are linked to your topical authority.
+These entities are defined through your structured data, and shows the AI systems what specific people, places, concepts, and organizations are linked to your content's topical authority.

 4. Pillar Pages / Topic Clusters

 Step 4 involves the core of your content architecture.
-A Pillar Page is a comprehensive guide on a broad topic (as an example, think "All You Need to Know About Pinoy Bigas!"), while Topic Clusters are groups of articles that dive into specific aspects of that broad topic (e.g., "Types of Bigas," "Dinorado," "Sinandomeng," "Jasmine," "Malagkit").
+A Pillar Page is a comprehensive guide on a broad topic.
+As an example, think of a Philippine MSME with a site that sells rice in different varieties.
+They can have a "pillar page" with the title, "All You Need to Know About Pinoy Bigas!".
+Then, their Topic Clusters are groups of articles that provide information gain to the user about the specific aspects of the pillar page.
+Example of topic clusters: "Types of Bigas", "Dinorado," "Sinandomeng," "Jasmine," "Malagkit".

-Why it matters: This structure tells search engines you're an expert.
-The pillar page internally links to all the cluster content, and the cluster content links back to the pillar page.
+Why it matters: This structure tells search engines you're an expert with a pillar page and topic clusters on your topic of authority.
+A pillar page internally links to all the cluster content, and all the topic clusters link back to the pillar page.
 This interconnected web builds authority, improves internal linking, and makes it easier for users and search engines to navigate your site.

 5. Internal Linking Structure